payasoex/payasoex/README.md

 # Hi Everyone!

-- 👋 Hi, I’m @payasoex, a Fullstack Developer from South Chile!.
+- 👋 Hi, I’m Javier Retamal, a Fullstack Developer from South Chile!
 - 👀 I’m interested in web development and mobile apps (front and back end)
 - 👨‍🔬 I like science, especially cancer research.
 - 💞️ I’m looking to collaborate on web development